Azure/Azure-Sentinel/Solutions/Dynatrace/Playbooks/Add_DynatraceApplicationSecurityAttackSourceIpThreatIntelligence/readme.md

 Assign RBAC 'Microsoft Sentinel Responder' role to the Logic App at the Resource Group level of the Log Analytics Workspace.

+To create new Threat Indicators for Microsoft Threat Intelligence we leverage the Microsoft Graph Security connector, please ensure you meet the prerequisites to connect with The [Microsoft Graph Security connector](https://learn.microsoft.com/en-us/connectors/microsoftgraphsecurity/#prerequisites-to-connect-with-the-microsoft-graph-security-connector)

 ## Initial Setup

 Logic App is utilitzed by Automation rules.
 You must setup an Automation rule.
 Go to the Automation Rules blade in Azure Sentinel.